FAQ

 4. On your pet’s insurance documents

 Your pet's insurance documents can provide an easy way to find your dog's microchip number if needed.
 When you sign up for pet insurance, the company will likely request your dog's microchip number as part of their identification details.
 This 15-digit ID code will then be included on your insurance policy paperwork and in your pet's profile.
-So, if you are trying hard to search for your dog's microchip number, retrieve your insurance documents where the number will be recorded.
+So, if you are trying hard to search for your dog's microchip number, take a loook at the pet's documents e.g. vaccine card, licences, insurance etc, where the pet's microchip number will be recorded.

 Remember there can be different types of Pet Microchips, for example in Hong Kong we have the AVID type that is linked to the Hong Kong dog license and is required to move to Hong Kong or keep a dog in Hong Kong.
 Also, there is the ISO chip or international microchip, used internationally.